zkud/MyLittleProjects/README.md

 # MyLittleProjects
-A little repository for saving my different projects, which I do for fun.
+A little repository for saving my different projects, which I create for fun.